Photo ©Visit Phoenix

 “And so by bringing somebody that is high-ranking in my office with me, when we come back together as a team, it's just another voice that says ‘Now, we're going in this direction, and these are ideas that we were influenced by, and we think it's a direction that can benefit our business.’
 That's why I find it so important to bring Peter along.”

-This year’s CEDIA Business Xchange is slated for May 16-18 at the Camby in Phoneix, AZ, with a focus on “Design Thinking.”
-Registration opens on Feb.
-14, and early bird pricing will be in effect through March 28, with deep discounts for CEDIAS members.
+This year’s CEDIA Business Xchange is slated for May 16-18 at the Camby in Phoenix, AZ, with a focus on “Design Thinking.”
 Find more details and register here.